Choosing a Solar Panel Installer in 2019

 Solar Panel Companies to Avoid

 Unfortunately, there are some disreputable ‘solar companies’ out there promising quick installation at very cheap prices, but they should be avoided at all costs.
-As we’ve mentioned you should never hire a solar installer who is not MCS certified as you’ll miss out on the quality assurance and consumer protection which the scheme provides.
+As we’ve mentioned you should never hire a solar installer who is not MCS certified (or equivalent) as you’ll miss out on the quality assurance and consumer protection which the scheme provides.

 The best way to avoid dodgy solar companies is to do as much research as you can and compare quotes from multiple installers.
 If one quote appears to be a lot cheaper than the others this is something which should be challenged as it could indicate they are using poor quality technology or performing quick installations.
 It’s also a very good idea to discuss the warranty included with the panels and what after care services they provide.
 You don’t want to have solar panels installed by a company which disappears as soon as they’re on your roof.
 Take a look at their websites and ask for testimonials from former customers to ensure they’re a reliable company with a good track record.

-All Solar Guide installers are vetted to ensure they are MCS certified and regularly monitored for positive customer feedback; you can get free, no-obligation quotes for solar panels from MCS certified installers in your area by completing our simple enquiry form.
+All Solar Guide installers are vetted to ensure they are MCS certified (or equivalent) and regularly monitored for positive customer feedback; you can get free, no-obligation quotes for solar panels from MCS certified (or equivalent) installers in your area by completing our simple enquiry form.